farsightsec/axa/README.md

 > quit

 ```

-Discussion: here we connected to Farsight's SRA server using the SSH transport.
+ 1. `> connect ssh sra-service@sra-eft.sie-remote.net`: we connected to
+Farsight's SRA server using the SSH transport.
+SSH used its keyring to prove
-SSH used its key ring to prove the user's identity, so there was no 'password:'
+the user's identity, so there was no 'password:' prompt.
+The `HELLO` response
-prompt.
-In `HELLO`, the remote end tells us its version number and the
+from the remote end tells us its version number and the protocol level.
-protocol level.
-We asked our `sratool` client to stop after five messages are
+ 2. `> count 5`: we asked our `sratool` client to stop after five messages are
 output.
-We then asked the remote end to listen to SIE channel 212 which was
+ 3. `> channel 212 on`: we then asked the remote end to listen to SIE channel
-`OK`'d by the server indicating that we are allowed to see this channel
+212 which was `OK`'d by the server indicating that we are allowed to see this
-according to our authentication and authorization level.
-We then asked to
+channel according to our authentication and authorization level.
-watch all content on channel 212, which is a common choice for channel 212
+ 4. `> 10 watch ch=212`: we then asked to watch all content on channel 212
+(with no rate limiting or filtering), which is a common choice for 212 since
-since its volume is low.
+its volume is low.

 ### In-line subcommanding and rate-limting
 ------------------------------------------